Version Control with Git¶

 Keypoints

-• There are multiple ways to revert to previous changes, one of them is git reset.
+copies a remote repository to our local repository.- There are multiple ways to revert to previous changes, one of them is

-• We cannot push to a remote repository if we do not have access to it.
+indicates the current state of the repository.- We cannot push to a remote repository if we do not have access to it.

-Cloning versus forking
+Cloning versus forking¶

 When we clone a repository, we download a copy of it locally, attached to the same remote (the GitHub repository) from which we cloned it from.
 We can make whatever changes we want locally, but in order to push those changes to the remote, we must have access to the GitHub repository.
 Unless it’s our own repository or the owner of the repository has granted us with write access, we usually won’t have access to it.
 To circumvent this problem, we should fork the repository.
 Forking a repository is similar to cloning, but we create a new remote, instead of a local copy, that we have control over.